xczhao117/A2F-DR/README.md

 ```

 ## Test Model
-Add option `--Test` to the training command.
+Add option `--Test` to the training commands.